What are complementary / holistic therapies?

 These therapies can work alongside, complement, conventional medication and treatment, often helping patients to cope with side effects, improving mood and general feelings of wellbeing.
-There is a growing availability of complementary therapies in many hospices throughout the UK as doctors and nursing staff recognise the benefits these therapies can provide for their patients.
+It is for this reason that there is a growing availability of complementary therapies in many hospices throughout the UK as doctors and nursing staff recognise the benefits these therapies can provide for their patients.

-The term holistic is synonomous with complementary therapies and put simply means that these therapies are believed to work on all levels of the human being – the physical, mental, emotional and spiritual aspects i.e with the “whole” person.
-Unlike conventional medicine which tends to treat the physical manifestation of an illness, the symptoms; complementary / holistic therapies are believed to support the body to restore the natural equilibrium on all levels.
+The term HOLISTIC is synonomous with complementary therapies and put simply means that these therapies are believed to work on all levels of the human being – the physical, psychological, emotional and spiritual aspects i.e with the “whole” person.
+Unlike conventional medicine which tends to treat the physical manifestation of an illness, i.e. the symptoms; complementary / holistic therapies are believed to support the body to restore the natural equilibrium on all levels.

 Complementary therapies should perhaps be viewed as useful tools in your personal care and maintenance programme working alongside diet and exercise.
 These therapies can help to relax and calm the mind and body overcoming some of the stresses and strains that modern life encompasses, encouraging the body to work naturally to restore its own healthy balance.
 It is simply a question of finding a therapy that suits your individual needs, what works for one person will not necessarily work for another.
 Complementary therapies are just that – THERAPIES – they are not miracle cures or a quick fix, nor should they be seen as a replacement for conventional medicine.